khrys63/Architecture-Decision-Record/adr_template.en.md

 In the context of {use case} and facing {a concern} we decided for {option} to achieve {goal} accepting {downside}.

-Staus of decision : {status} (proposed, accepted, rejected, deprecated, superseded ...)
+Status of decision : {status} (proposed, accepted, rejected, deprecated, superseded ...)

 ## Context